RevEngAI/reai-ghidra/README.md

 You are now ready to upload a binary.

-Import `src/test/resources/fdupes` into Ghidra and then create a new RevEng analysis, by going to `RevEngAI Toolkit -> Create New Analysis for Binary`.
+Import `src/test/resources/fdupes` into Ghidra and then create a new RevEng analysis, by going to `RevEng.AI -> Analysis -> Create New`.

 [//]: # (![Upload using toolbar menu]&#40;screenshots/upload-menu.png&#41;)